daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Ability Selection Guidelines**

-**Tier 1:** Choose a low-tier ability that grants a basic use of an ability that alters the environment (or predicts it) using the focus’s theme.
+**Tier 1:** Choose a low-tier ability that grants a basic use of an ability that alters the environment (or predicts it) using the focus's theme.
 For instance, a gravity-affecting focus might provide an ability that makes a target lighter or heavier.
 An  illusion-crafting focus might grant an ability that allows the creation of an image.
 An object-making focus might grant a basic proficiency in creating a particular kind of object.
 A predictive focus might calculate outcomes and provide the character with the benefits of that foreknowledge.
 And so on.

 Sometimes an additional low-power ability is appropriate, depending on the focus.
 Often, this is an ability that grants skill training in a related area of knowledge.

-**Tier 2:** Choose a low-tier ability that provides a new defensive or offensive capability related to the focus’s theme.
+**Tier 2:** Choose a low-tier ability that provides a new defensive or offensive capability related to the focus's theme.
-Alternatively, this ability might provide an additional or brand-new capability to manipulate the environment related to the focus’s theme.
+Alternatively, this ability might provide an additional or brand-new capability to manipulate the environment related to the focus's theme.

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
-One option should be a mid-tier ability related to the focus’s theme that provides an additional environment manipulation capacity or further improves the basic environment manipulation ability previously granted.
-This ability isn’t directly offensive or defensive, but provides either an all-new ability related to the basic ability, or one that increases the strength, range, or some other extension of the previously unlocked basic ability.
+One option should be a mid-tier ability related to the focus's theme that provides an additional environment manipulation capacity or further improves the basic environment manipulation ability previously granted.
+This ability isn't directly offensive or defensive, but provides either an all-new ability related to the basic ability, or one that increases the strength, range, or some other extension of the previously unlocked basic ability.

 The other mid-tier option should provide an offensive or defensive ability related to the specific form of movement the focus provides, if possible.

-**Tier 4:** Choose a mid-tier ability that is either an offensive or a defensive use of the ability, whichever one wasn’t chosen as an option in the previous tier.
+**Tier 4:** Choose a mid-tier ability that is either an offensive or a defensive use of the ability, whichever one wasn't chosen as an option in the previous tier.

 **Tier 5:** Choose a high-tier penultimate use of the environment-manipulation ability.
 For instance, if the focus-granted manipulation is illusory, this ability might haunt a target with terrifying images.
 If the focus is gravity based, it might unlock flight.
 If magnetic, it might allow the user to reshape metal.
 If the focus grants telekinetic powers, this ability could allow a character to hurl massive objects at foes.
 And so on.